Posts Tagged grand army of the republic

 The Grand Army of the Republic (often known by its abbreviation, G.A.R.) was an organization of U.S. Civil War veterans who had served for the Union.
 In existence from 1866 through 1956, it peaked in 1890 at over 400,000 members and 7,000 posts.
 The G.A.R. scheduled meetings and other gatherings for members, provided charitable donations to the needy, supported the construction and maintenance of Civil War memorials and sites, and became a powerful political lobbying group.
 In 1868, the group’s commander-in-chief initiated an observance known as Decoration Day, which we still commemorate today as Memorial Day.

-This drum was likely left behind by fleeing Confederates as Union soldiers drove them from the hill at the battle of Missionary Ridge in Tennessee on November 25, 1863.
+This drum was likely left behind by fleeing Confederates as Union soldiers drove them from the hill during the battle of Missionary Ridge, part of the Chattanooga Campaign in Tennessee, on November 25, 1863.
 The astonished Confederates panicked, broke rank, and fled pell-mell.
 A Union victory.
-In less than a year and half, the Civil War would end and the Union preserved.
+In less than a year and half, the Civil War would end and the Union would be preserved.

 The abandoned drum was probably picked up from the battlefield by a member of the 38th Ohio Volunteer Infantry, a Union unit that participated in the Missionary Ridge assault.